-- Muscle relaxation — When your back is injured, the muscles surrounding it may seize up in an attempt to immobilize the injury so it can heal.
-This stiffness may be extremely painful, and limits range of motion.
-Massage releases tight muscles, restoring range of motion and relieving pain.
+- Muscle relaxation.
+When your back is injured, the muscles surrounding it may seize up in an attempt to immobilize the injury so it can heal.
+This stiffness may be extremely painful and can limit range of motion.
+Massage releases tight muscles and restores range of motion and relieves pain.

-- Better mood — Massage releases endorphins, the neurotransmitters responsible for “runners high.”
-Endorphins modulate pain signals from nerves and produce a feeling of wellbeing.
+- Better mood.
+Massage releases endorphins, which are the neurotransmitters responsible for reducing pain signals from nerves and producing a feeling of wellbeing.

 Types of massage